-Scotch pancakes, or dropped scones as they are often known, are similar to American pancakes, in that they are thick and spongy.
-However while in America pancakes tend to be a breakfast dish, in Scotland dropped scones are traditionally spread with butter and jam and eaten at teatime.
+Scotch pancakes, or dropped scones as they are often known, are similar to American pancakes in that they are thick and spongy.
+However, while in America, pancakes tend to be a breakfast dish, in Scotland, dropped scones are traditionally spread with butter and jam and eaten at teatime.

-Scotch Pancakes are traditionally made pure white flour and refined sugar, but this recipe has a mix of half white-half wholegrain flour and muscovado sugar.
+Scotch Pancakes are traditionally made with pure white flour and refined sugar, but this recipe has a mix of half white, half wholegrain flour and muscovado sugar.

-One of my daughters and her cousin made these pancakes, and they had some fun with them as you will see!
+One of my daughters and her cousin made these pancakes, and they had some fun with them, as you will see!

 - 1 teaspoon baking powder